How you schedule your day-to-day tasks can make or break your productivity.

 While at it, be realistic.

 Do not designate too little time for any item.
-This may just court aggravation.
-More tough jobs will need more time, so it assists to keep this in mind while setting the schedule.
+This may just be court aggravation.
+Tougher jobs will require more time, so it assists to keep this in mind while setting the schedule.

 Think about that interruptions tend to arise, so your calendar requires to look after such odds.

-Do not forget to consider breaks in between jobs also.
+Do not forget to consider breaks in between jobs.
 You may wish to bring drinks and meals in between jobs.

 Make sure to include time for each of these, so there are no unexpected confrontations.